mevansam/chef-knife-stackbuilder-RETIRED/docs/how-to.md

 ```
 $ knife stack build stack1 --stack-id alpha --environment dev
+.
+.
+Stack 'alpha' build using the '/Users/john/workspace/wordpress/stack1.yml' template took 5 minutes and '16.171' seconds
 ```
+If the build succeeds then Wordpress should be available at [http://192.168.50.2/](http://192.168.50.2/).

 > If the ```stack-id``` is not provided when building then an UUID will be generated.
 You can provide your own ```stack-id``` so it is easier to keep track of the stacks you have created.

+If the

 Delete the stack.